Habilitation

 Organisation of two international workshops (04/2025 and 11/2025) to lay the groundwork for preparing a follow-up research project.

-Blockchain and the Transformation of Justice (Research Group, EHESS Paris)
+Blockchain and the Transformation of Justice

 Together with Prof. Jean Lassègue (Director of Centre Georg Simmel, EHESS, Paris), I am working on a research project on the transformation of the concept of justice through so-called decentralised arbitration platforms.
 We aim to critically assess the latest blockchain developments in the legal field, such as mediator bots and other AI-blockchain intersections, and to develop solutions to harness their potential without falling into the traps of new, opaque power concentrations, bias, and corruption structures.

-Technique – symbolique – pouvoir (Research Group with Former IEA Fellows)
+Technique – symbolique – pouvoir

 In the research group I founded with Prof. Pierre Musso (Télécom ParisTech/University of Rennes) in 2019, former and current fellows of the IEA Nantes meet on a quarterly basis to discuss the dynamics between technology, symbolics and power.
 Currently, we focus on how conceptions and approaches to death evolve with technological progress.

-Together with Prof. Gérard Raulet (Paris-Sorbonne, Maison des Sciences de l’Homme) and Prof. Christian Bermes (RPTU Landa) we have initiated a yearly conference series at the Inter-University Centre in Dubrovnik.
+Together with Prof. Gérard Raulet (Paris-Sorbonne, Maison des Sciences de l'Homme) and Prof. Christian Bermes (RPTU Landau) we have initiated a yearly conference series at the Inter-University Centre in Dubrovnik.
 We are exploring the necessity of symbolic means and mediation in political representation, emphasizing the dangers of radicalism that emerge from the trend towards direct democracy facilitated by new communication media.

 - Active member of Critical Data Lab at Humboldt-University, led by Anna-Verena Nosthoff and Felix Maschewski